mattsteadman/mattsteadman.github.io/_posts/2018-04-18-fd-and-streams.md

 - In general, try to use streams unless you have a reason to do otherwise

 - File descriptors are a POSIX feature, whereas streams are an ISO C feature.
 Therefore, streams are more portable than file descriptors.
 Non-POSIX systems are free to implement streams using something besides file descriptors under the hood.
-Streams live in the kernel, while streams live in C standard library.
+File descriptors live in the kernel, while streams live in C standard library.

 - *File position* is one of the attributes of a file.
 Therefore, streams and file descriptors (which both provide communication channels to files) both have file position as one of their attributes.
 File position on a stream can be changed with `fseek(3)`, and file position on a file descriptor can be changed using `lseek(2)`.
     - File position on a file descriptor is just an integer which is initialized to `0` and incremented with each written character.